BigPolarBear1/factorization/README.md

 Uploaded PoC is still shit but psieve_factor() shows the math...

+I'll see when I can implement this.. hopefully tomorrow.. awful shit happening right now.
+I hope nobody ever has to see a parent suffer like I have.
+And I hope to have my father back, as before, soon.
+I am not prepared to lose my father.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>